Bystroye Canal: Dispute between Romania and Ukraine

 The Danube Delta has been a UNESCO World Heritage Site since 1991.
 The European Union has repeatedly asked Ukraine to halt the project, as have Romania and the United States.
 The Worldwide Fund for Nature has said the canal threatens the delta's most important wetland, where 70 percent of the world's white pelicans and 50 percent of pygmy cormorants live.

 The official inauguration of the project was scheduled for Ukrainian Independence Day August 24, 2004, but was postponed until August 26.
 On August 24, around 140 non-profit organisations and trade unions submitted an open letter at the Ukrainian embassy in Bucharest, Romania saying the project may endanger more than 280 bird species and 45 freshwater fish species living in the delta.
 "If Ukraine goes ahead with its plan ... the delta will become a fetid swamp," said a statement by one of the unions.
 On August 26 Ukraine officially inaugurated the project and the Romanian government announced plans to bring a lawsuit against Ukraine at The Hague-based International Court of Justice, invoking the Ramsar Convention on wetlands.

 In May 2005, parties of the Aarhus Convention agreed on political sanctions against Ukraine.
 Ukraine announced the temporary halt of the project in June, 2005.

-In February 2006 "The Conference for the Sustainable Development of the Danube Delta" was held in Odessa with participation of Romania, Moldova and Ukraine and involved international organizations, work on the channel is still planned in accordance with international conventions.
+In February 2006 "The Conference for the Sustainable Development of the Danube Delta" was held in Odesa with participation of Romania, Moldova and Ukraine and involved international organizations, work on the channel is still planned in accordance with international conventions.

+In 2023, after 20 years of dispute, Romania and Ukraine reached an agreement according to which Romania would not object to Ukraine's expansion of the canal as long as the project complied with environmental protection provisions.